 - The student is transported to University Campus if determined appropriate by the medical assessment.

 - Parents are notified.

-- Student is assessed by a University Campus physician to determine course of action.
+- The student is assessed by a University Campus physician to determine course of action.
 At risk students are transported to Bergan Mercy and hospitalized or placed in an emergency room bed where they will be monitored.

-- Student is released from University campus with the approval of a Creighton Health Services physician and may be transported back to campus.
+- The student is released from University campus with the approval of a Student Care Clinic physician and may be transported back to campus.

-- The incident is documented and referred for disciplinary action, which normally results in a student status of disciplinary probation, withdrawal, suspension or expulsion; $250 restitution fee; and educational sanctions.
+- The incident is documented and referred for behavioral misconduct, which normally results in a student status of behavioral probation, withdrawal, suspension or expulsion; and educational outcomes.

 - If the student fails to comply with T.R.A.A.C.
 Standard Operating Procedures the student may be immediately suspended or expelled from the University.

 Students are expected to immediately report conduct or activity which poses a danger to the community or its members.
 This is most important in medical emergencies due to alcohol use.
 Students should not hesitate to seek help because of fear of disciplinary action (see full text on page 60 of the Student Handbook).